-With simple point-and-shoot cameras all you need is a small holster style bag or a simple camera pouch, but if you're carrying mirrorless or DSLR cameras with a couple of lenses, and maybe flashguns, filters and other camera accessories, you'll need a bigger bag with more protection.
+The choice is extensive.
+If you have a simple point-and-shoot cameras then all you need is a small holster-style bag or a simple camera pouch.
+However, if you're carrying mirrorless or DSLR cameras with a host of extra lenses and other items like flashguns, filters and various camera accessories, you'll need a bigger bag.
+Protection is also a factor.
+Are you likely to be travelling out in the rain, or the baking heat?
+Your bag can help protect your gear, or not, depending on what you buy,

-Shoulder bags are the most traditional type.
+Shoulder bags are the most traditional type of camera bag.
 Shoulder bags are easy to put on and take off and you can get access to your gear quickly.
 Their only disadvantage is that carrying a heavy weight over one shoulder for a long time can become uncomfortable.
 Messenger bags are like shoulder bags for commuters.
 They're wider and slimmer, and in addition to space for camera gear they have laptop sleeves and often pockets for paperwork, pens and other accessories.

 Backpacks are the top choice for walkers, landscape photographers and travellers who need to carry heavy gear over long distances and keep it well protected too.
 Access to your gear isn't so easy, though, since you have to take the backpack off, even with the best camera backpacks.

 Roller bags are designed specifically for travel, with wheels in the base, an extending handle for pulling them along like suitcases and often with dimensions chosen to fit international cabin baggage requirements.

 Hard cases for cameras offer the ultimate in protection against impact, rough handling and harsh environments.
 They're not really designed for carrying any great distance, but they can keep your camera gear protected in environments where no other bag can.

 We've got every type of bag in our list of top choices, below, and if you want to see more of a particular type, don't forget to click on the links.

 1. Billingham Hadley Pro